-My visit to Wisconsin was such a blast.
-To say Janesville blew me away would be an understatement.
-From a nationally-recognized water ski show team to gorgeous, artsy murals, there are great things to see and do there.
-Here are the best things to do in Janesville, WI, that I experienced on my hosted visit.
+(UPDATED OCTOBER 2022) My visit to Wisconsin was such a blast!
+To say that the town of Janesville blew me away would be an understatement.
+From a nationally-recognized water ski show team to gorgeous, artsy murals, there are so many cool things to experience.
+Here are the best things to do in Janesville, WI, that I loved about my hosted visit.

 One of the things I might mention is the gardens have engraved benches with thoughtful quotes for sitting or enjoying the weather and scenery.
 I don’t find that in many of the gardens I visit, so I was especially appreciative of the options for soaking up the scenery.